The Physical Basis of Prediction: World Model Formation in Neural Organoids via an LLM-Generated Curriculum: Related work

 The concept of embodying living neural tissue within artificial environments to study learning and adaptation has a rich history.
 Foundational work with dissociated 2D neuronal cultures on multi-electrode arrays (MEAs) established the principle of \textit{in vitro} embodiment, demonstrating that neurally-controlled animats could learn to navigate simulated worlds and exhibit goal-directed behavior when provided with a closed-loop system of sensory feedback and motor control \citep{demarse2001neurally}.
 This research provided the first proof-of-concept that biological neural networks, de-coupled from a biological body, could form instrumental relationships with an external, virtual world.

-The evolution from flat, 2D cultures to 3D neural organoids marks a profound leap in biological fidelity.
-Organoids more closely recapitulate the complex cytoarchitecture, cellular diversity, and developmental trajectories of the human brain, offering a far richer substrate for investigating the network-level phenomena that underpin complex decision-making and the formation of internal models \citep{lancaster2013cerebral}.
+The evolution from flat, 2D cultures to 3D neural organoids marks a profound leap in biological fidelity \citep{lancaster2013cerebral}.
+Organoids leverage the principles of developmental self-organization \citep{Zhang2022} to recapitulate the complex cytoarchitecture, cellular diversity, and developmental trajectories of the human brain.
+This methodology has produced both unguided cerebral organoids, which stochastically generate multiple brain regions to model inter-regional interactions \citep{Lancaster2014Generation}, and guided organoids, which use morphogens to direct differentiation toward specific brain regions (e.g., cortex) for improved reproducibility \citep{Shaker2022, Pavlinek2025}.
+This offers a far richer substrate for investigating the network-level phenomena that underpin complex decision-making and the formation of internal models.
 Recent work has successfully demonstrated that these organoid-based systems can learn to perform tasks, such as playing a simplified version of the game Pong, by harnessing their inherent plasticity \citep{kagan2022vitro}.

 Our framework builds directly upon these advancements by grounding the learning mechanism in the free-energy principle \citep{friston2010free}.
 This theoretical framework posits that self-organizing systems, including the brain, act to minimize prediction error or surprise.
 Within this paradigm, predictable sensory stimuli can be interpreted as an intrinsic reward, reinforcing the policies that led to them, while unpredictable, high-entropy stimuli act as an aversive signal or punishment, indicating a failure of the agent's internal world model.
 This provides a powerful, neuro-plausible mechanism for implementing model-based reinforcement learning, where feedback directly drives the refinement of the agent's predictive model of its environment.